 Concussions, especially repeated concussions after not giving the brain proper healing time can lead to permanent and serious symptoms such headaches, loss of memory and depression.

 Concussions do not only occur in the sport activity settling.
 Concussions can occur in may personal injury accident cases such as a motor vehicle accident, a slip and fall due to another person’s negligence, or a work related injury.
 Concussions can sometimes cause serious and potentially permanent symptoms such as problems with memory, headaches and depression.
 Sometimes individuals who sustain a closed head trauma do not get the proper treatment necessary to diagnosis a concussion.
 It is crucial to seek immediate medical treatment if you suspect you sustained a closed head injury.

-If you or a loved one suffered a concussion or related closed head injury as a result of an accident, you should consider speaking with an experienced personal injury law firm, such as the Law Offices of Michael O. Smith in order to protect your rights.
+If you or a loved one suffered a concussion or related closed head injury as a result of an accident, you should consider speaking with an experienced personal injury law firm, such as the Mass Injury Group in order to protect your rights.